 1 teaspoon baking soda

-4. In a saucepan, combine milk and remaining 1/2 cup cornmeal.
-Cook until it’s thickened to a batter-like consistency, i.e. the spoon leaves a clear line across the bottom of the pan.
-Turn off the heat and add the cubes of butter, mixing until the butter is completely melted and combined, then transfer to a large bowl.
-Whisk in first the melted butter then, in this sequence, the sugar, then the sour cream until well combined.
-Finally By this time the batter should be cool enough, so go ahead and whisk in the eggs (but if you think it's still too hot, wait another 5 minutes).
+3. In a saucepan, melt the butter, add the milk and 1/2 cup cornmeal and cook until it’s thickened to a batter-like consistency.
+Transfer to a large bowl.
+Whisk in first the sugar, then the dairy until well combined.
+By this time the batter should be cool enough, so go ahead and whisk in the eggs (but if you think it's still too hot, wait another 5 minutes).

-6. Fold in the flour mixture until thoroughly combined and the batter is very thick.
-Divide batter evenly among prepared muffin cups; it will mound slightly above the rim - try using an ice-cream scoop.
+5. Fold in the flour mixture until thoroughly combined and the batter is very thick.
+Divide batter evenly among prepared muffin cups; it will mound slightly above the rim.

-7. Bake 7 minutes, rotate the muffin tins and bake another 7 minutes or until tops are golden brown and toothpick inserted in centre comes out clean, 13 to 17 minutes, rotating muffin tin halfway through baking to ensure even cooking.
+6. Bake 7 minutes, rotate the muffin tins and bake another 7 minutes or until tops are golden brown and toothpick inserted in center comes out clean.
 Let muffins cool in muffin tin on wire rack for 5 minutes, then remove muffins from tin and let cool 5 minutes longer.
 Serve warm.

 No comments: